Jazz scale: Altered dominant scale

 This scale is also called the super-Locrian scale, as it is indeed reminiscent of a Locrian scale with a ♭4, but it is usually regarded as that of major quality.
-Another name for this scale is the diminished whole-tone scale because the first tetrachord is that of a diminished scale and the second tetrachord is whole-tone.
+Another name for this scale is the diminished whole-tone scale due to its resemblance to the lower part of the diminished scale and the upper part of the whole tone scale.